 Feeling like management doesn’t listen is a common reason employees don’t feel engaged.
 It’s important to create a safe place for employees to vent their opinions — good, bad or indifferent — and be sure the venting doesn’t show up in their reviews.
-This may be a manager with an open door policy, human resources or an employee assistance program.

 4. Lack of delegation